FREQUENTLY ASKED LEGAL AND TECHNICAL QUESTIONS|

 What if I find a house and don’t want to be gazumped?

 The standard practice is to deliver a letter of intent – proposta d’acquisto – which, once countersigned by the vendor, establishes an undertaking for both parties to proceed at the agreed price.
 The letter is accompanied by a small deposit which is not normally refundable if you withdraw without good reason.
 This letter acts to protect you against most risks of gazumping etc for one month.

 Can you help me arrange a mortgage?

 Yes we can.
-Lenders collaborating with us offer prompt and efficient service, at low rates at the time of writing (2014) .
-Please email email@example.com outlining the borrowing proposition and we will put you in touch with mortgage providers.
+Lenders collaborating with us offer prompt and efficient service.
+Please email firstname.lastname@example.org outlining the borrowing proposition and we will put you in touch with mortgage providers.